 The finish will also chip off if you re-coat it too soon.
 You must wait until one coating fully dries (its solvent evaporates) before you applying the next one.
 If you re-coat too soon, you will trap the solvent between the two coatings and the finish won’t dry or stick.

 So if you paint over the peeling paint to seal it, the new coating will also peel off because you haven’t addressed the underlying problem.
 Find out what is causing it to peel, fix the problem, then repaint the affected spot.

 Related Read: Is Primer Supposed To Look Streaky?

-Overall, you shouldn’t prime or paint over peeling paint.
+Overall, you shouldn’t prime or paint over flaking paint.
 If the paint is peeling, it’s because it wasn’t applied properly or the surface is defective.
-Whatever the problem is, it needs to be addressed to prevent successive paint coats from peeling off.
+Whatever the problem is, it must be addressed to prevent successive coats from peeling off.